ARomkAR/Notes/README.md

 # Product Name
-> Short blurb about what your product does.
+> This is simple app for management of personal notes.

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]

 Now forgot that embarrassing moment and frustration of forgetting something important.
-This is simple app for management of personal notes.

 ## Features